nocai/dotfiles/README.md

 - zsh + a handful of plugins managed with [znap](https://github.com/marlonrichert/zsh-snap)

-- Neovim + a (finally!) functional TypeScript setup for its built-in LSP
+- Neovim + a functional TypeScript setup for its built-in LSP, written entirely in (non-idiomatic) Lua

 - tmux + [tmuxinator](https://github.com/tmuxinator/tmuxinator) to manage
   sessions